 3. Research the available treatment options

 There are lots of different rehab centers out there so you need to do some research to identify one that meets your needs.
 Ensure that they are open about their fees and operations, offer a range of addiction treatment options, and have qualified staff.

 4. Go over logistical options with a professional counselor

 Once you have decided on the treatment program, iron out the logistical details before planning an intervention.
 This includes determining where your loved one will reside, how they will commute to the rehab center, etc. It’s also a good idea to put your finances in order and ensure you can afford the treatment by researching the insurance and financing options the rehab offers.

 5. Plan an intervention

 As mentioned before, if your loved one is reluctant to go into rehab on their own, you might need to plan an intervention.
-Invite their closest friends and family members and have an honest conversation on how their addiction and behavior has impacted your lives.
+Invite their closest friends and family members and have an honest conversation about how their addiction and behavior have impacted their lives.
 Do this from a place of compassion, stick to the facts and avoid drama, guilt-tripping, or being judgmental of your loved one or they could feel attacked and resist your plans.

 6. Be supportive, loving, and understanding throughout their recovery

 The person struggling with substance abuse will likely stick to the treatment program if they feel loved and supported.
 In addition to choosing a rehab facility with empathetic and understanding staff, you also need to be loving and supportive throughout your loved one’s recovery process.
 Let them know how proud you are of their progress and find ways to get involved in their treatment, whenever possible.

 7. Discuss aftercare with professionals

 Going to rehab starts the recovery process and it doesn’t end once a person is discharged.
 After your loved one is released from the treatment center, they’ll still need aftercare services to keep them from relapsing.

 Contact the Robert Alexander Center for Recovery today for help with getting your loved one into one of our drug and alcohol treatment programs.